Aantrreksh/sql-query/terraform.md

 # Creating a new instance with Terraform
 {: #terraform}

-Terraform on IBM Cloud® enables predictable and consistent provisioning of IBM Cloud services so that you can rapidly build complex, multitiered cloud environments following Infrastructure as Code (IaC) principles.
+Terraform on IBM Cloud® enables predictable and consistent provisioning of IBM Cloud services, so that you can rapidly build complex, multitiered cloud environments following Infrastructure as Code (IaC) principles.
 Similar to using the IBM Cloud CLI or API, you can automate the provisioning and deletion of your {{site.data.keyword.sqlquery_full}} instances by using HashiCorp Configuration Language (HCL).

 ## Step 1.
 Install the Terraform CLI and configure the IBM Cloud Provider plug-in

 Follow the [Terraform on {{site.data.keyword.cloud_notm}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
-The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to provision, update, or delete {{site.data.keyword.sqlquery_full}} service instances and resources.
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to provision, update, or delete {{site.data.keyword.sqlquery_short}} service instances and resources.

 ## Step 2.
-Work with Data Engine resources in Terraform
+Work with {{site.data.keyword.sqlquery_short}} resources in Terraform

-The following is an example of creating a Data Engine service instance in Terraform.
+The following steps guide you through an example of creating a {{site.data.keyword.sqlquery_short}} service instance in Terraform.

 1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you declare the {{site.data.keyword.sqlquery_full}} service instance that you want to provision.
-The following example creates a {{site.data.keyword.sqlquery_full}} service instance that is named `My Data Engine Instance` in the `us-south` region.
+In this file, you declare the {{site.data.keyword.sqlquery_short}} service instance that you want to provision.
+The following example creates a {{site.data.keyword.sqlquery_short}} service instance that is named `My Data Engine Instance` in the `us-south` region.

   ```
   terraform {